PX4/PX4-user_guide/en/flight_controller/crazyflie2.md

 ## Hardware Setup

-Crazyflie is able to fly with precise control in Stabilised, Altitude and Position modes.
+Crazyflie is able to fly with precise control in [Stabilized](../flight_modes/manual_stabilized_mc.md), [Altitude](../flight_modes/altitude_mc.md) and [Position](../flight_modes/position_mc.md) modes.

-* You will need the [Z-ranger deck](https://store.bitcraze.io/collections/decks/products/z-ranger-deck) to fly in Altitude mode.
-If you also want to fly in the Position mode, it is recommended you buy the [Flow deck](https://store.bitcraze.io/collections/decks/products/flow-deck) which also has the Z-ranger sensor integrated in it.
+* You will need the [Z-ranger deck](https://store.bitcraze.io/collections/decks/products/z-ranger-deck) to fly in *Altitude* mode.
+If you also want to fly in the *Position* mode, it is recommended you buy the [Flow deck](https://store.bitcraze.io/collections/decks/products/flow-deck) which also has the Z-ranger sensor integrated in it.
 * The onboard barometer is highly susceptible to any external wind disturbances including those created by crazyflie's own propellers.
 Hence, we isolated the barometer with a piece of foam and then mounted the distance sensor on top of it as shown below:

 ![](../../assets/hardware/hardware-crazyflie-barometer.jpg)